-Let’s break down this bug class and how to avoid it.
+Let’s break down this class of bugs and explore ways to prevent it.

-A SQL injection is a web application attack where the attacker “injects” SQL statements that will manipulate or access application data, whether it be sensitive or public.
+A SQL injection attack is a web application attack in which the attacker "injects" SQL statements with malicious SQL commands to manipulate or access application data, whether sensitive or public.
 These attacks leverage areas in web applications that ask for user input.
-If user inputs in an app are not sanitized properly, an attacker can use a SQL injection to gain access to the associated app datastore.
+If user inputs in an app are not properly sanitized through input validation, an attacker can use a SQL injection attack to gain access to the associated app datastore.

 Attackers commonly use SQL injections to infiltrate web applications through user input.
 This includes form fills for usernames, user IDs, first and last names, and more.
 If you do not sanitize these inputs before accepting them or make strong use of parameterized SQL statements, an attacker can pass SQL statements through that input that unknowingly run on your database.